secile/UsbCamera/README.md

 # UsbCamera
-C# source code for using USB camera in WinForms.
+C# source code for using USB camera in WinForms/WPF.
 With only single CSharp source code.
 No external library required.

 # How to use
 Add UsbCamera.cs to your project.
+If WPF, add reference 'System.Drawing' to your project.
 ```C#
 // [How to use]
 // check USB camera is available.